Monday, September 28, 2015

 Far North Queensland

-For the past seven days we have camped at the Pinnacle Caravan Park at Wonga Beach.
+For the past seven days, we have been camping at the Pinnacle Caravan Park in Wonga Beach.

 Wonga Beach is located just over 20 km north of Mossman in Far North Queensland.
-We've enjoyed sitting and relaxing in these tropical surroundings after spending time in the dirt and dust.
+We've enjoyed sitting and relaxing amidst these tropical surroundings after spending time in the dirt and dust.

-The beach stretches for many kilometres in either direction and has the usual signs warning against swimming due to the possible presence of crocodiles.
-The Daintree River mouth is about 8 km north of the caravan park so its highly likely that they may be present.
+The beach extends for many kilometres in both directions and displays the usual signs warning against swimming due to the potential presence of crocodiles.
+The Daintree River mouth is approximately 8 km north of the caravan park, so crocodiles are likely to be present.

-We are on site four and can see the ocean through the coconut trees that line the beachfront.
-There is a large expanse of green grass in front of our van with large shady trees that we sit under during the heat of the day.
-There are two swimming pools, one with a waterfall and we have been spending time here each day.
+We are in site four and can see the ocean through the coconut trees that line the beachfront.
+There is a large expanse of green grass in front of our van, with big shady trees under which we sit during the heat of the day.
+There are two swimming pools, one with a waterfall, and we have been spending time in these each day.
 Daytime temperatures have hovered around thirty degrees.

-We photographed these rain trees on the northern outskirts of Mossman that were planted over 100 years ago.
-They were planted to provide shade for the teams of bullocks, mules and horses that were used to cart goods.
+We photographed these rain trees on the northern outskirts of Mossman that were planted over a century ago.
+They were planted to provide shade for the teams of bullocks, mules, and horses used to cart goods.
 The lichen on the trees grows naturally.

-On one of our days we visited the small village of Daintree.
-The only change here is the rebuilding of one side of the small main street that was totally destroyed by fire in 1995.
+One day, we visited the small village of Daintree.
+The only change here is that one side of the main street, which was completely destroyed by fire in 1995, has been rebuilt.

-The return trip on the Daintree Ferry is now $25.00 but we can remember paying $4.00 return in 1998 on our second trip to Cape York.
+The return trip on the Daintree Ferry now costs $25.00, but we remember paying only $4.00 return in 1998 on our second trip to Cape York.

-In the end we didn't quite make Cape Tribulation because of the weather conditions.
-We drove as far north as Myall Beach and stopped here for coffee before heading south.
+In the end, we didn't quite reach Cape Tribulation because of the weather conditions.
+We drove as far north as Myall Beach and stopped there for coffee before heading south.

-By the time we reached the Alexander Lookout the weather had improved and we now had areas of blue sky.
-The lookout overlooks Cape Kimberley, Snapper Island and the Daintree River mouth.
+By the time we reached Alexander Lookout, the weather had cleared up, and patches of blue sky appeared.
+The lookout offers views of Cape Kimberley, Snapper Island, and the Daintree River mouth.

-From here we continued south to stop at the Daintree Ice Cream Company.
+From here, we continued south to visit the Daintree Ice Cream Company.
 They make tropical fruit ice cream from fruits they grow in their orchards.
 Flavours vary according to the season.
-We chose a cup each containing passionfruit, macadamia nut, wattle seed and black sapote.
-The wattle seed was a cross between coffee and caramel and the black sapote is known as the chocolate pudding fruit and they were all very delicious.
+We chose a cup each containing passionfruit, macadamia nut, wattle seed, and black sapote.
+The wattle seed had a cross between coffee and caramel, and the black sapote is known as the chocolate pudding fruit, and they were all very delicious.
 I can highly recommend their ice cream.

-Prior to the Sunday markets we drove south to Port Douglas for lunch at one of the local restaurants.
-With such beautiful clear skies we couldn't let the chance pass by to take some photos from the lookout overlooking four mile beach.
+Before the Sunday markets, we drove south to Port Douglas for lunch at a local eatery.
+With such stunning clear skies, we couldn't miss the opportunity to take some photos from the lookout over four mile beach.

 St Mary's Church

-On Sunday morning we drove south to Port Douglas for the markets that are held in Anzac Park.
-The possible threat of rain did not discourage the many hundreds of people who attended.
-As we were leaving on our way to the highway there was still a steady stream of vehicles heading into Port for the markets.
+On Sunday morning, we drove south to Port Douglas for the markets held at Anzac Park.
+The potential threat of rain did not deter the many hundreds of people attending.
+As we were leaving and heading to the highway, a steady flow of vehicles continued to arrive at the markets.

-On our way out of Port Douglas we photographed these Magpie Geese beside the road that we normally associate with Kakadu National Park.
+On our way out of Port Douglas, we photographed these Magpie Geese beside the road that we usually associate with Kakadu National Park.

 Monday, September 21, 2015